neo4j-contrib/neo4j-meetups-reporting/docs/DOCS.md

-# Graph-based Analytics Platform
+# Graph-based Reporting Platform

 Welcome to the docs page for this project.
-This project is meant to be a sample application for building an end-to-end analytics platform using the *Neo4j* graph database.
+This project is meant to be a sample application for building an end-to-end reporting platform using the *Neo4j* graph database.
 In addition to Neo4j, this project uses the *Node.js* software platform for each of its modules.
 The modules in this project include a web-based dashboard with charts, a documented REST API, and scheduled data import services into Neo4j.

 * [Getting Started](#getting-started)
 * [Analytics REST API](#rest-api)